Chart Color Schemes

 The level of cultural diversity witnessed in Bulimba was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Bulimba's cultural diversity is above average, with 12.3% speaking a language other than English at home and 27.8% born overseas.
-Christianity is the predominant religion in Bulimba, making up 50.5%.
-Judaism, however, is overrepresented at 0.1%, compared to Greater Brisbane's 0.1%.
+Bulimba's cultural diversity was found to be above average, with 12.3% of its population speaking a language other than English at home and 27.8% born overseas.
+Christianity was the predominant religion in Bulimba, making up 50.5% of its population.
+Notably, Judaism comprised 0.1% of Bulimba's population, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity